Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Cornell's North Campus:

-All rooms are in climate-controlled buildings with the exception of Mary Donlon Hall.
+All rooms are in climate-controlled buildings with the exception of Mary Donlon Hall and High Rise 5.
 Rooms in Court-Kay-Bauer Halls and Mews Hall are clustered with shared bathrooms.
 Mary Donlon Hall offers corridor-style rooms with shared bathrooms.
-Townhouses come with two double-occupancy rooms, a shared bathroom, living area and kitchen.
+Ecology House double rooms with private bathrooms.
+High Rise 5 offers six bed suites with en suite bathrooms.
+Townhouse Apartments have two double-occupancy rooms, a shared bathroom, living area, and kitchen.

 Beds: Because undergraduate residences are designed for single students, only twin-size beds are available.
 A single room has one twin bed, and a double room has two twin beds.

 Bathrooms: Many of the residence halls have common bathroom facilities.
-Some accommodations, such as the Townhouse Community or suites in the West Campus Houses, have bathrooms that are only shared with other rooms within the townhouse or suite.
+Some accommodations, such as the Townhouse Community or suites in the West Campus Houses, have bathrooms that are shared with other rooms within the townhouse or suite.
+Ecology House offers private bathrooms.

 Air conditioning, air controlled: